Momentum Guidance: Plug-and-Play Guidance for Flow Models

 \section{Experiments}

-We first evaluate the proposed momentum guidance on ImageNet~\citep{deng2009imagenet}, where we perform a comprehensive ablation over guidance weights $\alpha$, EMA decay values $\beta$, and sampling budget NFEs.
-Across nearly all settings, incorporating momentum guidance yields clear reductions in FID and consistent improvements in sample quality, demonstrating that our method is robust under a wide range of hyperparameters.
-We further apply momentum guidance to large-scale text-to-image models, including FLUX.1-dev~\citep{flux2024} and Stable Diffusion 3~\citep{esser2024scaling}.
-In both systems, momentum guidance enhances visual fidelity and structural coherence.
-Complete quantitative results and extended qualitative comparisons are provided in the Appendix.
+We evaluate Momentum Guidance across three settings.
+On ImageNet~\citep{deng2009imagenet}, we conduct a systematic ablation over the guidance weight $\alpha$, EMA decay $\beta$, and sampling budget.
+MG consistently reduces FID and improves sample quality across these settings.
+We then apply MG to large-scale text-to-image models, including FLUX.1-dev~\citep{flux2024} and Stable Diffusion 3~\citep{esser2024scaling}, and further extend it to text-to-video generation with HunyuanVideo~\citep{kong2024hunyuanvideo} evaluated by VBench~\citep{huang2023vbench}.
+Across image and video domains, MG improves visual fidelity and structural coherence, with extended qualitative comparisons provided in the Appendix.